 So when planning a trip to explore the top Australian holiday destinations, you may want to pick one state or coast in which to start.
 Then either explore that state fully or hop on a few domestic flights to see some other parts of the country.

 Better yet, rent a car or campervan and go on a road trip!

-Hopefully, this article will inspire some of you to explore one, two, or all eight of this country’s incredible regions.
+Hopefully, this article on where to go in Australia will inspire some of you to explore one, two, or all eight of this country’s incredible regions.

 So here are the best places to visit in Australia.

 The best way to get around is to rent a car and explore on your own!
 We recommend Rental Cars, which has the largest range of vehicles for the best value on the market.

 Many travellers (and Australians) will say that Melbourne is their favourite city.

 As the capital of Victoria, Melbourne is one of the colder cities in Australia because it is located so far south.